Himitsu – Top Secret: Characters

 Maki's best friend whom he was forced to shoot a year and a half prior to the start of the series.
 He is similar to Aoki in their earnest personalities and the air around them.
-It is revealed that in order to spare Maki the grief and guilt of having been indirectly responsible for inspiring a man to become a serial murderer, Katsuhiro decided to look at the criminal's mind.
-However, the mind was so warped with lust towards killing those boys that it drove Katsuhiro insane and, not wanting Maki to see this and be tainted and "infected", destroyed the MRI machine and begged for Maki to shoot him.
+It is revealed that in order to spare Maki the grief and guilt of having been indirectly responsible for inspiring a man to become a serial murderer, Suzuki decided to look at the criminal's mind.
+However, the mind was so warped with lust towards killing those boys that it drove Suzuki insane and, not wanting Maki to see this and be tainted and "infected", destroyed the MRI machine and begged for Maki to shoot him.
 It is revealed part of the data of Kainuma's memory is missing and it was these files that drove Suzuki insane because by seeing Kainuma's memories Kainuma was able to place a hypnosis spell on Suzuki and anyone who saw the footage, which Suzuki realized and decided must be destroyed so there would be no other victims.
+He dated Yukiko when alive but never wanted to settle down with her due to the nature of his job in Ninth.